ANZAzureDevs/New-Breakpoint/S02E05LiveQandA.md

 ### ❔ Are app roles available in B2C or are they only available in AAD?

 Azure AD B2C (also known as Azure AD External Identities) supports Roles.
 This is enabled through adding or removing a user from a particular group membership.
-Group membership which is managed the same way as it is for standard Azure AD.
+Group membership is managed the same way as it is for standard Azure AD.

 ### ❔ What is the maximum number of roles a token can support?
 I believe some tokens can be too large?